Vehicle Industry Registration Procedures Manual

 • Coach Boat Trailers (body type model CCHBT)—A trailer coach with a hull and it may be registered as a vehicle/vessel (dual registration).

-• Park Trailers California Heath and Safety Code (CH&SC §18009) (body type model CCHPT)—A trailer designed for human habitation for recreational or seasonal use only; that contains 400 square feet or less of gross floor area; excluding loft area space if that loft area space meets the requirements of CH&SC §§18009.3(b) and 18033; is built on a single chassis; and may only be transported upon the public highways with a permit issued by the California Department of Transportation (CalTrans) pursuant to CVC §35780.
+• Park Trailers California Health and Safety Code (CH&SC §18009) (body type model CCHPT)—A trailer designed for human habitation for recreational or seasonal use only; that contains 400 square feet or less of gross floor area; excluding loft area space if that loft area space meets the requirements of CH&SC §§18009.3(b) and 18033; is built on a single chassis; and may only be transported upon the public highways with a permit issued by the California Department of Transportation (CalTrans) pursuant to VC §35780.

 Park trailers and manufactured homes should have a label or data plate identifying the construction standards followed as either: